DougLau/booky/README.md

 `s`    | Symbol  | Symbols / letters
 `u`    | Unknown | Unknown (no other kind)
 `A`    | All     | All kinds

-### Lexicon

-The `word` sub-command lists words from the built-in lexicon.

-- Looks up all entries matching the provided word
-- The `-f` option lists all known word forms
-- The `-c` option filters words by class
-- With no options, all entries are listed

 ### Highlighting